• Skip to main content

 🔪How to make

 Bring water to a boil, then remove from heat.
-Place in kombu and soak for at least 15 minutes, or up to an hour.
+Place in kombu and soak for at least 15 minutes or up to an hour to make your dashi stock.

-In the meantime, rehydrate wakame by soaking it in some hot or warm water for 5 minutes.
+In the meantime, rehydrate the wakame by soaking it in warm water for 5 minutes.
 Drain and set aside.

-Remove kombu from water.
-Bring kombu stock to a simmer, then add in cabbage.
-Cook for 10-15 minutes, or until cabbage are tender.
+Remove the kombu from the water.
+Bring kombu stock to a simmer, then add the cabbage.
+Cook for 10-15 minutes or until cabbage is tender.

 ✔Helpful tips

-• Gently clean kombu with a damp cloth instead of rinsing it with water.
+• Cleaning kombu - Clean the kombu with a damp cloth instead of rinsing it with water.
 This will help preserve its umami flavor.

 2 bowls of cabbage miso soup served with spoons with spoonful of miso paste, soy sauce and chopped green onion beside.